dargueta/unicorn-lua/README.rst

   look in its standard places plus ``C:\Program Files\UnicornEngine``; if you don't have them there, you'll need to override the settings.
 * Some examples have additional dependencies; see their READMEs for details.
+* Lua 5.1 or higher, as well as the static library and headers.
+Lua 5.3 and above must *not* have been compiled with the ``LUA_32BITS`` option set.

 Just Installing?
 ----------------